Salient Issue

 Fairtrade's Response

-Fairtrade works in supply chains where the risk of child labour is high, which is precisely where our work is most needed.
-The Fairtrade approach to child labour mitigation and remediation is human rights-based and inclusive, and targets direct root causes.
+Fairtrade works in supply chains where the risk of child labour is high (like sugar, cocoa, cotton and coffee), which is precisely where our work is most needed.
+The Fairtrade approach to child labour mitigation and remediation aspires to be fully human rights-based and inclusive while targeting direct root causes.

-When child labour is found, Fairtrade acts to protect2 the affected person(s), working with national agencies, NGOs and the producer organisation towards the remediation and prevention of further cases.
-If child labour or related non-compliance with Fairtrade Standards is found via an audit, the independent Fairtrade auditor, FLOCERT, also agrees on corrective actions and checks their implementation.
+When child labour is found, Fairtrade supports producer organisations in protecting2 the affected person(s), working with national agencies, non-governmental organisations (NGOs) and the producer organisation towards the remediation and prevention of further cases.
+If child labour or related non-compliance with Fairtrade Standards is found via an audit, the independent Fairtrade auditor, FLOCERT, agrees on corrective actions and checks their implementation.

 1: On this page, we use “plantations” to refer to organisations using hired labour.